pranavi179/compare_products/README.md

 # compare_products
-This is used to compare the feautures between the products
+This is used to compare the features between the products